seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 There are a number of Canonical passages that show us the relevance of this vortex simile to the understanding of the doctrine of *paṭicca samuppāda*.
-In the *MahāPadānasutta* of the *Dīgha Nikāya* we find a lengthy description of the manner in which the *bodhisatta Vipassī* got an insight into *paṭicca samuppāda*.
+In the *Mahāpadānasutta* of the *Dīgha Nikāya* we find a lengthy description of the manner in which the *bodhisatta* Vipassī got an insight into *paṭicca samuppāda*.
 We are told that his mode of approach was one of radical reflection, or *yoniso manasikāra*, literally: "attention by way of the matrix".
 One might as well say that it is an attention by way of the vortex.
 It is as if a man with